The photos below are from the Ann Taylor collection, which Ann kindly gave me access to on her Facebook page some time ago.

 From the back, left to right:

 Ann Colfer nee Cleary RIP, Pat Flynn nee Doyle, Helen Nicholson nee Power, Ena Roche, Maureen Murphy, Kathleen Mullally,?
-Flynn girl Leperstown, Ann Fitzgerald nee Boland RIP, Nuala Donovan, Joan Harding nee O’Rourke, Helen Power RIP?
-Blonde girl?
-Eileen Ayton nee Cullinane, Margaret Sheehan nee Molloy, Kathleen Redmond nee O’Regan, Mary Kearns nee Dunne, Rita Murnahan nee Power, Kathleen O Driscoll nee Morrissey, Madge Barry nee Donovan?
+Flynn girl Leperstown, Ann Fitzgerald nee Boland RIP, Nuala Donovan, Joan Harding nee O’Rourke, Helen Power RIP?, Valerie Reddin, Eileen Ayton nee Cullinane, Margaret Sheehan nee Molloy, Kathleen Redmond nee O’Regan, Mary Kearns nee Dunne, Rita Murnahan nee Power, Kathleen O Driscoll nee Morrissey, Madge Barry nee Donovan?
 Bernie Doherty nee Dingley, Flynn girl Leperstown?, Kathleen Mc Donagh, Carol Murphy nee Power, Kathleen Boland.

 Second row from front: